dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 ## D3.js Development

-I went through three different versions of the scatterplot, but first, I had to decide what development environment I wanted to use for this project.
+There are three different versions of the scatter plot.

-I decided to move away from [BlockBuilder](http://blockbuilder.org) and run a local server on my computer.
-It makes debugging a lot easier.
+I decided to move away from [BlockBuilder](http://blockbuilder.org) and run a local server on my computer to make debugging a lot easier.

 ### Setting Up a Local Server

-To do this on Windows:
+To do this on **Windows**:

 1. Open a **cmd** prompt.
 2. `cd` to the file directory you want to work in.